tuxthepenguin84/wudd/README.md

 ## About The Project

 The goal of this project is to make searching and downloading Windows updates directly from the [Microsoft Catalog](https://catalog.update.microsoft.com) easy.
 I find Microsofts approach to how they host their catalog as mildly hostile as it's not easy to search or programatically download updates without tools like WSUS, or manually searching and clicking.
-A great use case for this project is someone that may be rolling their own imaging and/or update/patching solution and need direct access to the update files.